ronanguilloux/IsoCodes/README.md

 // Paying your taxes in Madrid?
 $isTaxableInSpain = Nif::validate('A999999L');

-// Does this book just exists?
+// Does this book just exist?
 $isPublished = Isbn::validate('2-2110-4199-X')
 ```